This article has links to products and services we love, which we may make commission from.

 You can get to Inverness from Waverley Station in Edinburgh in around 3hrs and 20 mins.

-Once you are in Inverness, you must use public transport, mainly buses, to get around.
+Once in Inverness, you must use public transport, mainly buses, to get around.

 Note: The further north you go, the less frequent public transport tends to be.